 Hearsay – Evidence based on what the witness has heard someone else say, rather than what the witness has personally experienced or observed.
 Hearsay is not admissible evidence unless it qualifies under an exclusion or exception of the rules of evidence for admission.

 Health Insurance Portability and Accountability Act (HIPAA) – A federal law passed in 1996 that sets basic requirements that health insurance plans must meet, including keeping a person’s medical information private.

 Herniated Disc – A rupture of the annulus fibrosis, through which the inner disc material (nucleus pulposus) extrudes.
 This may put pressure on the exiting spinal nerve and/or cause an inflammatory reaction leading to radiculopathy or weakness, numbness, and/or tingling in the arms or legs.

 HMO Negligence – Generally, a type of medical malpractice that can be defined as the carelessness of an HMO, acting through its physicians, in making treatment decisions for a member that results in injury to that member.

-Homeowner’s Insurance – Policy that insures individuals against any, some, or all of the risks of loss to personal dwellings or the contents of personal dwellings or the personal liability pertaining to personal dwellings.
+Homeowner’s Insurance – Policy that insures individuals against any, some, or all the risks of loss to personal dwellings or the contents of personal dwellings or the personal liability pertaining to personal dwellings.

-Hurt on the Job – In order to establish a right to workers’ compensation benefits, there must be an employment relationship during which an accident or an injury arises in the course of employment and is related thereto, and includes aggravation, reactivation, acceleration or death resulting from the injury.
+Hurt on the Job – In order to establish a right to workers’ compensation benefits, there must be an employment relationship during which an accident or an injury arises in the course of employment and is related thereto, and includes aggravation, reactivation, acceleration, or death resulting from the injury.